prosolvo4th/esp32_openocd_espidf_rpi/README.md

 ESP32, ESP-IDF, RaspberryPi and OpenOCD
 =

-This instruction based on info found in free access in web and describes setting-up dev and debug setup on RaspberryPi 3B using ESP-IDF, OpenOCD and RaspberryPi GPIOS as debug interfaces.
+This instruction is based on info found in free access on web and describes setting up dev and debug setup on RaspberryPi 3B using ESP-IDF, OpenOCD, and RaspberryPi GPIOS as debug interfaces.

 Setup RaspberryPi OS (64-bit)
 -
-Nothing special, just flash micro SD card and insert it in your RaspberryPi.
+Nothing special, just flash a micro SD card and insert it in your Raspberry Pi.
-It is useful to use RaspberryPi Imager, which allow preset new user, enable sshd by default and setup WIFI.
+It is useful to use RaspberryPi Imager, which allows preset new user, enable sshd by default and setup WIFI.

 ![RaspberryPiImager settings](RaspberryPiImager.PNG "")

-It is also might be handy to enable USART as fallback method to connect.
+It also might be handy to enable USART as a fallback method to connect.
 Just add lines int the end of config.txt

 	# Enable UART